A Personal Farewell to Caye Chapel

 It is with a heavy heart that I am sharing the story about the end of my romance with one of my favorite “off Ambergris Caye” getaway spots, Caye Chapel.
-Over the years, I have spent many wonderful days there and I am deeply saddened to see the island as we know it come to an end.
-My brain and heart are still processing the fact that the chances are slim I will ever get go back and enjoy the version of Chapel I (and many others) instantly fell in love with.
-I am not the only one that feels like that island is like a big bottle of Prozac for body mind and soul 🙂
+Over the years, I have spent many wonderful days there.
+I am deeply saddened to see the island as we know it come to an end.
+My brain and heart are still processing the fact that the chances are slim of me ever going back and enjoy the version of Chapel I also as many others instantly fell in love with.
+I am not the only one that feels like that island is like a big bottle of Prozac for body mind and soul. 🙂

 As many of you know, the Caye has been sold to a Mexican Luxury Hotel development group from Mexico.
 From an aerial rendering of the island posted on Ambergris Today, it looks like the golf course and the beach front villas are not going to be a part of the new development.